 Breeds most susceptible include:

 - Boston Terrier (see the difference between Bosties and Frenchies)

 I don’t want to alarm you.
 It is normal for French Bulldogs to have an underbite, and I hope I’ve explained as best I can why they have.

 Just be aware of it though, as in very rare cases they can cause complications.

-Let’s face it, dog underbites can be very cute and make our pups look very adorable like Lola who visits us for play days is.
+Let’s face it, dog underbites can be very cute and make our pups look very adorable.
 It certainly adds to their funny character.